CronusXd/m3u-streaming-platform/frontend/README.md

-# M3U Streaming Platform - Frontend
+# PlayCoreTV - Frontend

-Frontend application for the M3U Streaming Platform built with Next.js 14, React, and Tailwind CSS.
+Frontend application for PlayCoreTV built with Next.js 14, React, and Tailwind CSS.

 ## Setup